Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 HALT            // return 0
 ```

-This is what compilers do—translate
+This is what compilers do--translate
 high-level languages to low-level
 instructions, as we hae already observed.